bkartel1/chat-app/README.md

 # Chat App

 Hybrid mobile chat application using Ionic Framework.
+The app also retrieves a list of lectures and videos.

 ## Getting Started